robertoclunarc/marvel_contest_of_champions/README.md

 1. Start the development server: `npm run dev`
 2. Open your web browser and go to `http://localhost:5172/`
 3. Use the search and sorting features to discover your favorite games.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute:
-1. Fork the repository
-2. Create a new branch: `git checkout -b feature-name`
-3. Make your changes and commit them: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Create a pull request

 ## License